 We are a diverse law firm with a primary focus on mass torts operating nationwide.
 This scholarship is intended to help students with high character, above-average intellect as demonstrated by academic achievement and a commitment to community service.
 Our scholarship is open to any American citizen, who will be attending a college, university, graduate school, or law school in the United States during the current calendar year.
 Only students who have a 3.0 GPA or higher may apply for this scholarship.

-This $1,000 one-time scholarship award will be sent directly to the Financial Aid and Scholarships Offices of the winner’s college or university and can be used to cover the cost of tuition, fees, housing, and/or books up to the Cost of Attendance.
+This $1,000 one-time scholarship award will be sent directly to the registrar’s office of the winner’s college or university and can be used to cover the cost of tuition, fees, housing, and/or books up to the Cost of Attendance.
 This scholarship is not renewable.
 Applicants will need to submit an official transcript and one letter of recommendation from an employer or professor/teacher in addition to submitting an essay.

 Essay Requirements: 750-word maximum

-Deadline: All written scholarship submission materials must be received by 11:59 PM EST on final day of the calendar year.
+Deadline: All written scholarship submission materials must be received by 11:59 PM CST on the final day of the calendar year.
 The winner will be announced on January 31 of the following year and will receive a one-time award of $1,000 in one lump sum.

 Most scholarships are awarded on the basis of merit; thus, students distinguished by academic excellence, participation in extracurricular activities and involvement in community service have the best chance at receiving one of our firm’s awards.